 INDONESIA: Synthetic Fibre Producers Agree Price Hike

+Indonesian synthetic fibre producers are reported to have agreed on a 13 per cent price increase on all output in an attempt to counter balance the expected rise in fuel prices to the industrial sector.
 Fuel prices to the industries are set to rise following the government's decision to remove energy subsidies from the state budget, a move that Risa Bhinekawati, the secretary of the Indonesian Association of Synthetic Fiber Producers, believes will place a heavy burden on the fibre producers.

 Get full access to all content, just $1 for 30 days